 And time is something people always tell me they don’t have enough of and is one of the main reasons why they don’t travel as much as they would like.
-(Money is also an issue, but I’ll cover that in depth in the coming weeks.)
+(Money is also an issue, but I’ll cover that in-depth in the coming weeks.)

-Now, I won’t pretend that people with 9-to-5 jobs can travel like I do or even want to.
+Now, I won’t pretend that people with 9-to-5 jobs can travel as I do.
 My travel lifestyle suits my needs.
 It’s not for everybody.
 I’m lucky enough to have found a way to make a living while being my own boss and traveling when and how often I want.

 But even if they don’t want to be nomadic, most people I know with office jobs want to travel more than they do.
 They just think they don’t have the time to do so.

 They are wrong.

 Let’s say you work 50 weeks a year and get two weeks of vacation.
 (Not American?
 Then you probably get a lot more and that’s wonderful.)
 Counting your vacation time and every weekend brings the total number of days per year you can travel to 110 (104 weekend days plus the 10 days in your two-week vacation).
 That’s a lot of time to travel.
 Throw in three-day weekends and holidays, and we can add even more days to our total.
 It may not be all continuous, but you can do a lot with that much time.

 Let’s think about that for a second: 110+ days of free time per year.
 That’s close to four months of potential travel time per year!
 Four months!
 The world is your oyster with that much time.

 When looking at it this way, our busy schedule becomes a lot more open.
 What are you doing with that time?

 Everything is about priorities.
 Yes, there are certain obligations we have in our day to day lives that take up time but if you really want something, you find a way to make it happen.
 It’s like when I say I don’t have the time to go to the gym.
 I have plenty of time to go the gym; I’m just spending that time elsewhere.